Q: How long do I have to wait to hear back after applying to become an organizer?

 Q: How do I find out if my event was a success?

 A: To determine event success you will need to define what success looks like to you.
 From the get-go, you should identify the metrics that you’ll use to evaluate the success of your event.
-We help you with this by providing a KPI tracker in your organizer checklist and planning sheet.
+We help you with this by providing a KPI tracker in your organizer checklist and primary planning guide.
 It’s important to report your event success to your sponsors in your wrap-up email to them.
-Techstars will send a participant survey about a week after your event which we will share with you.
+Techstars will send a participant survey about a week after your event which we will share with you

 Q: How can I get more involved in the Techstars network?